cleancoders/angeliques-file-system/corporate/README.md

-For use by small companies.
+This directory root contains the file structure for use by small companies.